-Keep flammable products or your hands away from the bulb while it is on, it will be hot.
-Do not touch the bulb until it cools down.
+Keep flammable products and your \\\\\\ hands away from the bulb while it is on, as it is hot.
+Do not touch the bulb until it cools down. \\\\\

-4. Slip a new bulb into position and secure it in place with the bulb holder
+4 Slip a new bulb into position and secure it in place with the bulb holder

 Avoid touching the glass part of the bulb.
 Keep it free from oil; otherwise, the transparency of the glass, life of the bulb, and illuminous flux will be adversely affected.
-If oil gets on the bulb, throughly clean it with a cloth moistened with alcohol or lacquer thinner.
+If oil gets on the bulb, thoroughly clean it with a cloth moistened with alcohol or lacquer thinner.